wu-json/blossom/docs/design/2025-12-20-youtube-viewer.md

 4. **Video unavailability**: Store captured frame thumbnails in the database.
 When a video becomes unavailable, show the cached frame image along with the translation data so users can still review their saved vocabulary in context.

-## Open Questions

-1. Do we need to handle age-restricted videos differently?
-2. Should we support other video platforms (Bilibili, NicoNico) in the future?